jazmy/google-slides-generate-video/README.md

 * Myslides03.mp3

 _Note: The script will crash if every image does not have a corresponding audio file.
 You may just want no narration on a slide in which case record a couple seconds of silence as an mp3._

-## Step 5: Run the Script

-The first time you run the script you will need to grant it permissions to your google drive so it can save the images.
-Popup windows will appear requesting permission.

 # Execute the Compile Shell Script to Generate Video